jogaudard/phdthesis_toolbox/README.md

   the time of the thesis (`others.bib`)
 - Standard bibliography as produced by Zotero (`refs_list.bib`).

-I use multibib to call them at different places.
+We want a list of scientific contributions at the beginning of the thesis, with a formatting on the line of “Paper I: **Author** and other (Year) Title.
+Journal.”.
+But in the actual references at the end of the thesis, we want all the papers (including the ones not included in the thesis) to appear in the same list, with proper formatting (et al. after a certain number of authors, doi link, etc), and no author name in bold.
+To achieve that, I create the list of scientific contributions in a separate qmd file (`paper_list.qmd`) that outputs a md file.
+In the main file (`phdthesis.qmd`), I add an `{{< include paper_list.md >}}`.

+In `paper_list.qmd`, I use multibib to create two separate bibliographies, one for the papers included in the thesis, and one for the other contributions.
 In the yaml, I add `nocite:` with the keys of the items from `phd_paper.bib` and `others.bib` since there are not cited in the text.
-In case a paper from `others.bib` is cited in the text, you need to have it both in `others.bib` and `refs_list.bib` with the same key, and remove the key from `nocite`.
-Otherwise, the inline citation will appear will all the authors listed insted of “et al.” Note that if no items from one of the bibliographies is called, it will throw an error.
+In the main thesis file, I just have one bibliography including all the references from the three bib files.

+Note that if no items from one of the bibliographies is called, it will throw an error.
 Which means that when you are just starting, you should just call at least one reference of each to be able to render.

 To display the PhD papers with “Paper I:” before the entry, I did not find a better solution than modifying the entry in the bib file, before